On the Scaling Limits of Determinantal Point Processes with Kernels Induced by Sturm-Liouville Operators: Appendices

 Let $L$ be a formally selfadjoint Sturm--Liouville operator on the interval $(a,b)$,

-with smooth coefficient functions $p>0$ and $q$.
-We have the \emph{limit point case} (LP) at the boundary point $a$ if there is some $c \in (a,b)$ and some $z \in \C$ such that there exists at least one solution of $(L-z)u=0$ in $(a,b)$ for which $u \not\in L^2(a,c)$; otherwise, we have the {\em limit circle case} (LC) at $a$.
-According to the Weyl alternative \cite[Thm.
-8.27]{MR566954} this is then true for all such $c$ and $z$ and, moreover, in the LP case there exists, for every $z \in \C\setminus\R$, a one-dimensional space of solutions $u$ of the equation $(L-z)u=0$ for which $u \in L^2(a,c)$.
-The same structure and notion holds for the boundary point $b$.
+with smooth coef\/f\/icient functions $p>0$ and $q$.
+We have the \emph{limit point case} (LP) at the boundary point $a$ if there is some $c \in (a,b)$ and some $z \in \C$ such that there exists at least one solution of $(L-z)u=0$ in $(a,b)$ for which $u \not\in L^2(a,c)$; otherwise, we have the {\em limit circle case} (LC) at~$a$.
+According to the Weyl alternative \cite[Theorem~8.27]{MR566954}, in the LP case there exists actually for {\em all} $c\in (a,b)$ and {\em all} $z\in \C$ at least one solution of $(L-z)u=0$ in $(a,b)$ for which $u\not\in L^2(a,c)$; yet, if $z \in \C\setminus\R$, there is a one-dimensional space of solutions $u$ of $(L-z)u=0$ for which there is nevertheless $u \in L^2(a,c)$.
+The same structure and notion applies to the boundary point~$b$.

-\begin{theorem} Let $L$ be a formally selfadjoint Sturm--Liouville operator on the interval $(a,b)$ as defined above.
+\begin{Theorem} Let $L$ be a formally selfadjoint Sturm--Liouville operator on the interval $(a,b)$ as defined above.
 If there is the LP case at $a$ and $b$, then $L$ is essentially self-adjoint on the domain $C^\infty_0(a,b)$ and, for $z \in \C\setminus\R$, the resolvent $R_z(L) = (L-z)^{-1}$ of its unique selfadjoint extension (which we continue to denote by the letter $L$) is of the form

-Here $u_a$ and $u_b$ are the non-vanishing solutions of the equation $(L-z)u=0$, uniquely determined up to a factor by the conditions $u_a \in L^2(a,c)$ and $u_b \in L^2(c,b)$ for some $c \in (a,b)$, and $W$ denotes the Wronskian
+Here $u_a$ and $u_b$ are the non-vanishing solutions of the equation $(L-z)u=0$, uniquely determined up to a factor by the conditions $u_a \in L^2(a,c)$ and $u_b \in L^2(c,b)$ for some $c \in (a,b)$, and~$W$ denotes the Wronskian

-which is a constant for $x \in (a,b)$. \end{theorem}
+which is a constant for $x \in (a,b)$. \end{Theorem}

-A more general formulation (and a proof) that includes the LC case can be found, e.g., in \citeasnoun[Thm.
-8.22/8.29]{MR566954}.\footnote{See \citeasnoun[pp. 41--42]{MR923320} for a proof that $C^\infty_0(a,b)$ is a core if the coefficients are smooth.} In the following, we write (\ref{eq:green1}) briefly in the form
+A more general formulation of this theorem, which includes also the LC case, can be found, e.g., in \cite[Theorem~8.26/8.29]{MR566954}; see \cite[pp.~41--42]{MR923320} for a proof that $C^\infty_0(a,b)$ is a core of $L$ if the coef\/f\/icients are smooth.
+In the following, we write (\ref{eq:green1}) brief\/ly in the form